A Bayesian estimator for peculiar velocity correction in cosmological inference from supernovae data: Methodology

 This form is used in Appendix~\ref{sec:A} to derive an approximate form of the estimator where integration over $\xs$ can be done analytically.
 However, if we do not assume a specific form for $P_{X}$ then assuming Gaussian errors only in $y$ we get

 In practice, the integration in Eq.~(\ref{eq:finfor}) is more conveniently carried out with Markov Chain Monte Carlo (MCMC), as we discuss later.
 Since the total number of model parameters now exceeds the number of data points, there is, in principle, the possibility of overfitting the data.
 In order to obviate this possibility, we add a regularization term to ensure that the physical model satisfy the condition that the mean value of $\chi_Y^2$ is close to the degrees of freedom of the model\footnote{This expectation is technically true only for linear models, but holds well in general for small errors as models can then be roughly thought of as locally linear.}.
+This choice of regularization is motivated by the fact that, under Gaussian measurement errors, a well-specified model is expected to yield residuals that follow a $\chi^2$-distribution with a mean equal to the number of degrees of freedom.
+Enforcing this condition would constrain the effective volume of the latent-parameter space without introducing additional model-dependent assumptions, thereby suppressing unphysical solutions while preserving the physical content of the likelihood.
+The regularisation is therefore expected to be effective in preventing overfitting in situations where the model is sufficiently smooth, and the noise in the dependent variable is well described by Gaussian statistics.
+However, a precise understanding of when such regularisation is needed and how effective it is in practice remains to be established and requires further investigation, which is a topic of future work.
 The marginalized $\xs$ can be considered as subsidiary parameters not directly related to the physical model.
-Therefore, the degrees of freedom is given by the number of data points, $N$, minus the number of physical parameters, $m$.
+Therefore, the degrees of freedom are given by the number of data points, $N$, minus the number of physical parameters, $m$.
 For the case of Gaussian noise in the dependent variable, the required regularization term is just the probability distribution function for $\chi_Y^2$ given by

 where $k=N-m$ is the desired degrees of freedom of the fit.
 For the case of fitting magnitude-redshift relationship for distant supernovae, this would be the total number of supernovae minus the number of cosmological parameters being fitted.
 Therefore, our final form for the posterior distribution function for $\theta$ can be obtained by multiplying it with the probability distribution function for $\chi_Y^2$